 Of course, this strategic approach may require radically rethinking your security deployment.
 Tools have to be fully integrated so that the network can identify and address security threats as a unified system.
-A self-healing network requires security devices to share and correlate threat intelligence to identify and monitor every device, track applications, detect malware, isolate infected devices, and coordinate responses across a wide variety of network ecosystems, —from multi-cloud infrastructures, platforms, and applications, to remote workers and IoT devices, to next-gen branch offices connected to cloud and physical resources through SD-WAN.
+A self-healing network requires security devices to share and correlate threat intelligence to identify and monitor every device, track applications, detect malware, isolate infected devices, and coordinate responses across a wide variety of network ecosystems, —from multi-cloud infrastructures, platforms, and applications, to remote workers and IoT devices, to next-gen branch offices connected to the cloud and physical resources through Secure SD-WAN.
 Threat intelligence and response also needs to be driven into each link in the MITRE attack chain.
 And where possible, AI and machine learning need to be applied so that your integrated security fabric can respond to threats at digital speeds and human resources can provide critical supervision.

 A breach resulting in the loss of data can occur in minutes or hours.
 And yet, it can take weeks or months for most security breaches to be detected.
 By that time, the perpetrators and your data are long gone.
 The only way to get out in front of this challenge is to change from a traditional tactical approach that relies on isolated legacy security tools to an integrated strategy that enables you to see and control your entire networked environment, link by link, to identify anomalous behavior and automatically thwart attackers before they have managed to escalate themselves up the attack chain.